IBM-Bluemix-Docs/mobilepush/push_step_2.md

 Cordova is a platform for building hybrid applications with JavaScript, CSS, and HTML.
 The {{site.data.keyword.mobilepushshort}} service supports development of Cordova-based iOS and Android applications.

-To enable Cordova applications for receiving push notifications to your devices, go through [{{site.data.keyword.mobilepushfull}} Cordova Plugin Push SDK](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-push/tree/Doc#ios-app){: external}.
+To enable Cordova applications for receiving push notifications to your devices, go through [{{site.data.keyword.mobilepushfull}} Cordova plug-in Push SDK](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-push/tree/Doc#ios-app){: external}.

 ## For iOS applications and Safari browser
 {: #enable-push-ios-notifications}